IIIF/api/source/api/content-state/0.9/index.md

 The string "JTdC..." is the now URI-safe, encoded form of the content state, suitable for passing to and from web applications.

 Not all use cases for providing a content state to a client require encoding, because not all of them are susceptible to HTTP transmission issues.
-For example, a user interface could allow the user to paste or even type content state JSON-LD directly.
+For example, a user interface could allow the user to paste, or even type, content state JSON-LD directly.
 Examples are given in section 3.
-In these scenarios, the client should accept unencoded JSON, too.
+In these scenarios, the client _SHOULD_ accept unencoded JSON, too.

-#### 2.3.3 Protocol

-Values are passed into web applications via request parameters, or attributes on HTML elements.

-If a client is capable of reading the content state from the value of an HTTP GET or POST request parameter, it _MUST_ look for the content state in a request parameter called `iiif-content`.

-If a client is capable of reading the content state from the value of an attribute on an HTML element that instantiates the client, it _SHOULD_ look for the content state in an attribute called `data-iiif-content`.

-A content state Annotation may be published inline as part of an HTML document, as in the preceding `data-iiif-content` example, or as a query string parameter forming part of the `href` property of an HTML anchor tag.

-If the content state is a simple URI, the client _MUST_ load the resource at that URI and process it.
-The resource at that URI _MUST_ be the full Annotation as in 2.2.2. above, or a IIIF Resource as in 2.2.4.
-That is, the de-referenced response _MUST_ be JSON-LD, and _SHOULD_ have a value of `type` taken from `Annotation`, `Collection`, `Manifest`, `Canvas` and `Range`.
-The response _MUST_ use UTF-8 encoding.

-If the `type` property of the dereferenced resource is `Canvas` or `Range`, the resource _MUST_ include the Manifest URI that the Canvas or Range is to be found in, using the `partOf` property, as in example 2.3.2 above.

-If the content state is JSON-LD the client _MUST_ inspect the `type` property to decide whether the value is the full content state Annotation (indicated by the additional presence of the `contentState` motivation) (as in example 2.2.1), or the value of the `target` property of an implied content state Annotation (example 2.2.3).

-## 3. Initialization
+## 3. Protocols
 {: #initialization}

-This specification provides mechanisms that IIIF compatible software can use to expose, share and transfer content state descriptions, but does not specify what form IIIF compatible software itself may take (e.g., a web page, a JavaScript web application, a native mobile application, a desktop application, or display kiosk hardware).
-Please see the [IIIF Cookbook][annex-cookbook] for further examples of the patterns listed below.

-### 3.1.
-Initialization Mechanisms (Protocol)
-{: #initialization-mechanisms}
+This section defines _Protocols_ for the transfer of this data, so that implementing software can send or receive a content state without specific knowledge of other participating software.
+These protocols make use of widely supported features of modern web browsers:

+* Passing a content state as a query string parameter in an HTTP GET request (3.1)
+* Passing a content state as a parameter in an HTTP POST request (3.2)
+* Reacting to the [Paste][org-mozilla-paste] event, where the pasted data is the URI of a content state or the full content state Annotation (3.3)
+* Using the [Drag and Drop API][org-mozilla-drag-drop] to expose and accept content states (3.4)
+* Uploading content state from the client machine via the [FileReader][org-mozilla-filereader] interface (3.5)
+* Initialising a client via an HTML5 `data-*` attribute (3.6)

-The data structure _MAY_ be made available to the client using the following mechanisms.
+The data structure _MAY_ be made available to the client using these protocols.
 Other mechanisms are possible, but outside the scope of the specification.

-#### 3.1.1 Linking: HTTP GET (Query String) Parameter
+#### 3.1.
+Linking: HTTP GET (Query String) Parameter
 {: #initialization-mechanisms-link}

+If a client is capable of reading the content state from the value of an HTTP GET request parameter, it _MUST_ look for the content state in a request parameter called `iiif-content`.

 If the intention is that the linked-to client loads an entire IIIF resource without focusing on any particular part, the simplest form of the content state _SHOULD_ be used: